The Castlestrange Stone

 • free of charge

-The Castlestrange Stone on a map
+The Castlestrange Stone on the map

 Hotels and B&Bs nearby